ReScience/ReScience-submission/article/Name-YEAR.md

 regulating factor in insect dynamics.
 In fact, he failed to detect density-dependence due to natural enemies in most of the studies on Lepidoptera he reviewed.
 His proposition really contrasted with what was thought at the time.
-In response to this article, @Hassell85 analyzed a insect dynamic model in which the only regulating factor was natural enemies.
+In response to this article, @Hassell85 analyzed an insect dynamic model in which the only regulating factor was natural enemies.
 He showed that the difficulties to detect the density-dependent effect of natural enemies was due to time delays and stochasticity.
 This paper is still considered a classic in